chenkovsky/LuceneBench/README.md

 The only way is to run a benchmark according to your specific requirements on your hardware.
 <br><br>
 ## Key Performance Indicators
-Lucene Bench measures following Key Performance Indicators (KPI):
+Lucene Bench measures the following Key Performance Indicators (KPI):
 <br>
 * Indexing Throughput (million documents per day)
 * Search Througput (queries per second - QPS)